-Army Navy's History and Traditions Run Deep
+History and Traditions

 The tradition of the class ring originated with the U.S. Military Academy (West Point) Class of 1835.
-At Army Navy, the Senior Class Ring represents the accomplishment of the wearer and symbolizes a lifetime bond to the Academy.
+At Army and Navy Academy, the Senior Class Ring represents the accomplishment of the wearer and symbolizes a lifetime bond to the Academy.

-The most coveted possession of the First Class (Senior Class) is the Lawn which is adjacent to a well-kept Rose Garden.
+The most coveted possession of the First Class (Senior Class) is the Lawn which is adjacent to the Rose Garden.
 This location was part of the Red Apple Inn which, in 1936, became the Davis Military Academy.
 This was the short-lived name of the school during the transition period when the school moved from the San Diego campus.

 In 1976, records show that exclusive use of the north lawn became a formal senior tradition.
 The Class of 1976 had a molded concrete plaque which was presented to the Academy and this lawn became known as the “Senior Lawn.”
 The Class of 1996 established a standard procedure to protect and to perpetuate the customs of the Senior Lawn from one First Class to the next at year’s end during the school’s commencement.